-The Chester County Historical Society, 225 North High Street, West Chester, PA (610-692-4800) is a good place to visit for local information.
+- The Chester County History Center (formerly the Chester County Historical Society) located at 225 North High Street, West Chester, PA (610-692-4800) is a good place to visit for local information.

 - Chester County Archives has birth, marriage, and death records for Chester County.

-- Federal Archives: Located at 900 Market Street, Philadelphia, PA 19107, (215-597-3000) contains a wealth of information such as U.S. census records, military records, passenger lists for the Port of Philadelphia and federal court records.
+- Philadelphia Records Center: Located at 14700 Townsend Road, Philadelphia, PA 19154-1096, 215-305-2044 Contains a wealth of information such as U.S. census records, military records, passenger lists for the Port of Philadelphia and federal court records.
 Website is

 - U.S. GenWeb Project consists of a group of volunteers working together to provide Internet websites for genealogical research in every county and every state of the United States.